hexagontruth/simple-arg-parser/README.md

 ## Argument parsing

-Non-boolean flag arguments (i.e. numbers or strings) can be assigned either in `option=[value]` or `-o [value]` format (where `['option', 'o']` is the option name value).
+Non-boolean flag options (i.e. numbers or strings) can be assigned either in `option=[value]` or `-o [value]` format (where `['option', 'o']` is the option name value).
 Single or double quotes can be used to include spaces, &c., with all the usual shell quote handling rules in effect.

 Short options can be chained together such as e.g. `-abc`, where `a`, `b`, and `c` are distinct boolean options.
 If an option takes a non-boolean argument it should be the final option in such a chain.
 Otherwise the following letter will be interpretted as the option value, with a prefixed hyphen.
 So e.g. in the case of `-abc` where, say, `b` takes a string argument, that value will be set to "-c" and the `-c` flag, if it exists, will not be processed.
 This is usually not desired.